 What is my chatbot?
 It’s a little educational bot that pulls up articles on my site based on what the user wants to learn about.
 (I know!
 You were hoping for dragons!
 Next time! ;))

 I’ve called my little chatbot BeanBot.
-She looks like this (below), and you can chat with her here.
+She looks like this (below – but has now retired!)

 Here are the lessons I’ve learnt from my creating my chatbot, if you’re looking at building your own for your business.